aregla/aregla.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Alejandra Regla-Vargas and I am a User Researcher at TikTok, focusing on Trust and Safety.
 Prior to joining TikTok, I earned my Ph.D. in Sociology and A.M. in Statistics and Data Science at the University of Pennsylvania.
-My dissertation examined the dissemination and contestation of misinformation on social networking sites.
-Outside of work, I enjoy crafting, reading , and running.
+I am also a Research Affiliate at the Center on Digital Culture and Society at the University of Pennsylvania's Annenberg School for Communication, where I am currently researching the use of generative ai tools to study online social movement dynamics.